Sports in Jammu and Kashmir: Icestocksport in Jammu & Kashmir

+With the support of local sports authorities and individuals like Aadil Manzoor Peer, Jammu & Kashmir is developing into a hub for winter sports, positioning itself to attract national and international attention as a prime destination for winter tourism and competitive sports events.

 Khelo India Winter Games

 The National Winter Games were held in Gulmarg in 1996, 2004, 2008.
 The second leg of the first Khelo India Winter Games were held between 7 and 11 March 2020 in Gulmarg.
 Jammu and Kashmir won the most gold medals (26 gold, 29 silver, 21 bronze) while the Indian Army team came second with 8 gold medals.
 Sports included alpine skiing, nordic skiing, snow baseball, ice hockey and snowshoeing.
 900 athletes from 20 states took part.
 The second winter games were successfully held in Gulmarg between 26 February–2 March 2020.

 Snowshoe Run

 Snowshoe run was held in Srinagar as a part of winter sports to uplift the winter sports in kashmir.
 This sport is usually played in Europe and was introduced in Kashmir for the first time.

 Infrastructure and institutions

 Jammu and Kashmir has 19 stadiums, 23 training centers, three indoor sports complexes and 43 government maintained playing fields.
 This includes Sher-i-Kashmir Stadium, TRC turf ground, Bakshi Stadium, Amar Singh Club Ground, Gandhi Memorial Science College Ground and the Maulana Azad Stadium.

 Srinagar District also has two golf courses - Kashmir Golf Club and Royal Spring Golf Course.

 Institutions such as the Jawahar Institute of Mountaineering and Winter Sports provides mountaineering, skiing and adventure courses.